Approximate tangents, harmonic measure, and domains with rectifiable boundaries: Abstract

 \section{Abstract}

-We show that if $E \subset \R^d$, $d \geq 2$ is a closed and weakly lower Ahlfors-David $m$--regular set, then the set of points where there exists an approximate tangent $m$-plane, $m \leq d$, can be written as the union of countably many Lipschitz graphs.
-This implies that any $m$--rectifiable and weak lower Ahlfors-David $m$--regular set $E$, for which $\HH^m|_E$ is locally finite, can be written as the union of countably many Lipschitz graphs up to set of $\HH^m$-measure zero.
-Moreover, let $\Omega \subset \R^{n+1}$, $n \geq 1$ be a connected domain with weak lower Ahlfors-David $n$-regular and $n$--rectifiable boundary so that $\HH^n|_E$ be locally finite.
-If the reduced boundary of $\om$ coincides with its topological boundary up to a set of $\HH^n$--measure zero, then $\partial \om$ can be covered $\HH^n$--almost everywhere by a countable union of Lipschitz domains which are contained in $\om$.
-This implies that in such a domain the Hausdorff measure $\HH^n$ is absolutely continuous with respect to harmonic measure $\omega_\om$.
+Let $\Omega \subset \R^{n+1}$, $n \geq 1$, be an open and connected set.
+Set $\mathcal{T}_n$ to be the set of points $\xi \in \d \om$ so that there exists an approximate tangent $n$-plane for $\d\om$ at $\xi$ and $\d\om$ satisfies the weak lower Ahlfors-David $n$-regularity condition at $\xi$.
+We first show that $\mathcal{T}_n$ can be covered by a countable union of boundaries of bounded Lipschitz domains.
+Then, letting $\d^\star \om$ be a subset of $\mathcal{T}_n$ where $\om$ satisfies an appropriate thickness condition, we prove that $\d^\star \om$ can be covered by a countable union of boundaries of bounded Lipschitz domains contained in $\om$.
+As a corollary we obtain that if $\om$ has locally finite perimeter, $\d\om$ is weakly lower Ahlfors-David $n$-regular, and the measure-theoretic boundary coincides with the topological boundary of $\om$ up to a set of $\HH^n$-measure zero, then $\partial \om$ can be covered, up to a set of $\HH^n$-measure zero, by a countable union of boundaries of bounded Lipschitz domains that are contained in $\om$.
+This implies that in such domains, $\HH^n|_{\d\om}$ is absolutely continuous with respect to harmonic measure.